 Spokane River Regional Toxics Task Force Completes Comprehensive Plan to address PCB Pollution in the Spokane River

 Spokane, WA – A positive step toward a cleaner Spokane River was quietly recorded this past December.
-The Spokane River Regional Toxics Task Force (SRRTTF) released a Comprehensive Plan (Plan) identifying actions that, if implemented, should reduce the amount of polychlorinated biphenyls (PCBs), a toxic chemical, entering the Spokane River.
+The Spokane River Regional Toxics Task Force released a comprehensive plan that identifies a variety of actions that could prevent more polychlorinated biphenyls (PCBs)from polluting the Spokane River.
+PCBs are a cancer-causing chemical that can build up in people and fish.
 The SRRTTF is a diverse body of stakeholders (dischargers, environmental groups, and agencies) formed in 2012 to develop a plan to bring the Spokane River into compliance with applicable water quality standards for PCBs.
-This plan represents conclusions reached through data collection, evolving technology, national expert consultation and deliberation among SRRTTF members.

-The Plan lays out the findings of several years of studies to establish PCB sources and the many pathways PCBs travel to enter the river.
-It outlines concrete actions and practices necessary to reduce PCB entry into the River.
-Because PCB pollution has multiple sources and varied pathways to the River, the control actions are diverse and complex.
-Actions include maintaining or improving current efforts identified as impactful plus exploring potential new control actions.
-The Implementation portion of the plan lists milestones, timelines, and metrics to assess effectiveness for each new or expanded control action.
+SRRTTF members.

+The plan was developed to guide projects in Idaho and Washington that will identify, reduce and eliminate PCB sources to the river.
+It lays out findings from several years of studies that measured the extent of PCB pollution in various sections of the river and identified sources of PCBs and how they reach the river.

+PCBs remain in the environment and build up over time in fish, animals and people.
+The Washington Department of Health advises people limit the amount of fish they consume from the river for many years for most species because of PCBs.
+That’s why finding even tiny amounts of these chemicals in the Spokane River requires action.

+The plan also specifies projects and practices that, if applied, will reduce PCBs in the river.

+Examples include, measures to capture polluted stormwater through green building design and state-of-the-art technology for industrial and municipal dischargers to filter PCBs out of their wastewater before it enters the river.

 PCB control actions include, but are not limited to: